getgauge/docs.gauge.org/plugin.rst

 .. cssclass:: dynamic-content vscode

-    Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension for VSCode <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__.
+    Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension for Visual Studio Code <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__.
     This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.

 .. cssclass:: dynamic-content intellij